Dr John B. Appleby (King’s College London 2013-2016; Lancaster University 2016-2017)

 Sarah’s principal research interests regard the ethical, social, and legal implications of emerging biotechnologies and interventions.
 She is also interested in the implications of the use of in vitro gametogenesis for reproductive purposes in socially infertile persons and in ethical issues raised by pronatalism.

 Dr Hane Maung

-Hane Maung joined the Donation and Transfer of Human Reproductive Materials project at Lancaster University in 2017.
-His academic background is in philosophy and he completed his doctoral thesis on the epistemic functions of diagnoses in psychiatry.
-Before his research career in philosophy, he trained and worked as a psychiatrist in the National Health Service.
+Dr Hane Maung is a philosopher with interests in the conceptual, metaphysical, and ethical problems in medicine.
+He joined the Donation and Transfer of Human Reproductive Materials research project at Lancaster University in 2017.
+Before his career in philosophy, he qualified in medicine and specialised as a psychiatrist in the National Health Service.

-Hane is currently interested in philosophical issues concerning the concept of infertility as a disorder and the ethical implications for assisted reproductive interventions, including uterus transplants and in vitro derived gametes.
+Hane is currently interested in philosophical issues concerning the concept of infertility as a disorder and the ethical implications for the provision of assisted reproductive interventions.

 Dr César Palacios-González

 The Dickson Poon School of Law